 In addition to your individual videos, you also need to make sure you’re promoting your channel as a whole.
 It’s one thing to have your videos organized and optimized for search, but taking a few extra steps to optimize your channel will help your overall YouTube presence.

-Fill out your profile.
+Fill out your profile with a picture, banner, and description.
 Yep, all of it.

 A lot of creators forget to complete their channel profile—but this isn't the place you want to skimp.
 An incomplete channel profile may cause viewers to question if the channel is legitimate, which could negatively impact your channel’s growth.